Selling Inherited Property – The Ultimate Guide

 How much does probate cost?

 This will vary greatly depending on who carries out the work.
-Probate specialists and solicitors charge typically charge by the hour or as a fixed rate.
-The average cost for dealing with a probate claim is between 1 – 5% (+vat) and the final sum will depend on which firm you choose.
+Probate specialists and solicitors typically charge by the hour or as a fixed rate.
+The average cost for dealing with a probate claim is between 1 – 5% (+vat).
 Be sure to shop around before deciding who to work with.
 It may be worthwhile asking friends for recommendations as they may have experience of inheriting a house.

 How long does probate take?